"

 Note value is shown for a note worth 3.
 If a quarter note equals 1, a half note is equal to 2, a dotted half note is equal to 3, and a whole note is equal to 4.

-When we add a dot after any note, it becomes a dotted note adds half the value to the note.
-Add the word “dotted” before the name of the note.
-For example, a half note becomes a dotted half note.
-In Example 1.6.2, the dotted half note = 3.
+When we add a dot (or augmentation dot) after a note, it becomes a dotted note and increases the note’s value by half.
+Although the dot appears after the note, we say the word “dotted” before the note’s name.
+For example, a half note with a dot becomes a dotted half note.
+In Example 1.6.2, the dotted half note equals 3.

 Example 1.6.3.
 Dotted notes

-Just as with notes without dots, dotted notes vary in value depending on what type of note is equal to one.
-In Example 1.6.4, the notes that are equal to one are in blue.
+Just as with notes without dots, dotted notes vary in value depending on which note is equal to one.
+In Example 1.6.4, the notes that are equal to one are boxed in blue.

 Example 1.6.4.
 Varying note values